qTipTip/Shellz/README.md

 ![](imgs/Shellz.png)

 A Blender addon for parametric seashell models.
-Currently not in a working state.
+Currently in a semi-working state.

 ## Todo: